 Carat Weight

-Tourmaline can come in a range of sizes, but Paraíba tourmaline is rare in sizes larger than one carat.
+One variety to note: Paraíba tourmaline is rare in sizes larger than one carat.
 But with these stones, color is more highly valued than size, so a small, brightly colored gemstone is preferred over a large, dark one.

 With such a wide range of tourmaline options available, there is a gemstone for everyone.